Calculate failure pressure of the corroded pipe according to Shell92 code.

 Estimated failure pressure of the corroded pipe, [MPa].

-Type: assert_double
+Type: assert_double.

 References